CMihai99/voxelcraft/README.md

 - Fixing a bug
 - Implementing a feature

-If you are interested in contributing fixes and features, see [PullRequests.md](https://github.com/CMihai99/voxelcraft/blob/main/docs/how-to/maintaining/PullRequests.md).
+If you are interested in contributing fixes, features and improving documentation, please see [PullRequests.md](https://github.com/CMihai99/voxelcraft/blob/main/docs/how-to/maintaining/PullRequests.md).

 To give clarity of what is expected of our members, we have adopted a Code of Conduct which we think articulates our values well.
 You can